Radnen/link.js/README.md

 Which turns out to greatly impact the overall execution speed of the library.
 Presently it knows to do this only on a few operations (map and filter/where), but in time will grow as needed.
 The optimizer also takes some time to work.
 The optimizer is ran while the chain is built.
 It is not a thing that runs on its own before the chain is executed.
-The time it takes to create the chain severely reduces it's execution speed in a loop, so I suggest to create the chain outside of intense loops to maximize performance.
+The time it takes to create the chain somewhat reduces it's execution speed in a loop, so I suggest to create the chain outside of intense loops to maximize performance.
 (See: /benchmark for details.)

+It further gets a speed increase on nodes that have a run() method on them.
+If it does, it'll 'kickstart' the query and produce results faster by "inlining" it's own operations.
+This is very noticeable on queries that start with filter() or map().
+But there is a caveat: it is time consuming on my end to write these cases in.
+I'll need to study how I can automatically generate these runners as needed, presently there are only a few.

 Features
 ========

 Link supports many features common to libraries similar to it.
 This part is still under construction.
 Expect the ones listed here to work well enough, especially  the popular ones.
 Many of them have several names.
 Where and Filter do the same thing as does Unique and Uniq.
 So it can be close to a drop-in replacement of your other favorite functional logic libraries.

 Chainable: